 \begin{thm} Let $J:\mathbb{H}^d_L \to [0,\infty)$ be a radially symmetric, integrable function, let $0<\alpha<d$, and suppose that there exist constants $c$ and $C$ such that $c \|x\|^{-d-\alpha} \leq J(x) \leq C\|x\|^{-d-\alpha}$ for every $x\in \mathbb{H}^d_L \setminus \{0\}$.
 If $\alpha=d/3$ then \begingroup

 \endgroup In particular, mean-field critical behaviour holds to within polylogarithmic factors. \end{thm}

-It is believed under the same hypotheses that, for example, there should exist an exponent $g>0$ such that $\Chi_{\beta_c-\eps} \asymp (\log 1/\eps)^g \eps^{-1}$ as $\eps \downarrow 0$.
-Indeed, for nearest neighbour percolation on $\Z^d$ at the upper-critical dimension $d=6$, Essam, Gaunt, and Guttmann \cite{essam1978percolation} predicted that this holds with $g=2/7$.
-See \cite{MR3969983} and references therein for related results for weakly self-avoiding walk and the $\varphi^4$ model on hierarchical lattices.
+We are not aware of heuristic work giving predictions for the true exponents in the logarithmic corrections appearing here, but do not expect the bounds given by \cref{thm:d/3} to be sharp.
 Note that \cref{thm:d/3} is not an instance of \cref{cor:logs} since the results of \cite{hutchcroft2021critical} do not \emph{a priori} give any control of the rate of growth of the near-critical triangle $\nabla_{\beta_c-\eps}$ when $\alpha = d/3$.
 Related results stating roughly that the exponents take values close to their mean-field values when $\alpha$ is slightly larger than $d/3$ are given in \cref{thm:>d/3}.